Get insider access

 ROCCAT Magma

-The ROCCAT Magma and the ROCCAT Pyro are similar wired gaming boards, but the Pyro is a mechanical board while the Magma isn't.
-The Pyro has a dedicated volume knob and comes with linear TTC Red switches.
-On the other hand, the Magma has rubber dome switches, and it has a semi-transparent base plate that lets RGB light through.
-Both boards have very low latency.
-You can set macros to the alphanumerical keys on the left side of each board.
-Also, both have an Easy-Shift[+] function that lets you set a second layer of macros to certain keys for as long as you hold it.
+The ROCCAT Magma and the ROCCAT Pyro are similar wired gaming boards, but the Pyro is a mechanical board, while the Magma isn't.
+The Pyro has a dedicated volume knob and linear TTC Red switches.
+On the other hand, the Magma has rubber dome switches and a semi-transparent base plate that lets RGB light through.
+Both boards also have very low latency and an Easy-Shift[+] function that lets you enable a secondary layer of commands.

 ROCCAT Vulcan 120 AIMO

-The ROCCAT Vulcan 120 AIMO and the ROCCAT Pyro are very similar full-size gaming keyboards, but the Pyro has slightly lower latency.
-Otherwise, both boards have an Easy-Shift[+] function, which lets you set a second layer of macros to certain keys for as long as you hold it.
-Each comes with a removable plastic wrist rest and one incline setting.
+The ROCCAT Vulcan 120 AIMO and the ROCCAT Pyro are similar full-size gaming keyboards, but the Pyro has slightly lower latency.
+Otherwise, both boards have an Easy-Shift[+] function, which lets you set a second layer of commands to certain keys for as long as you hold it.
+Each also comes with a removable plastic wrist rest and one incline setting.

 Razer Huntsman Mini

 The Razer Huntsman Mini and the ROCCAT Pyro are wired gaming keyboards, but the Razer has a much lower latency.
-Otherwise, the Razer is a better choice if you like compact boards that give you more room on your desk to move your mouse.
-All of its keys are macro-programmable, it has PBT keycaps, and it's available with Razer Clicky Optical or Razer Linear Optical switches.
-On the other hand, the ROCCAT is a better choice if you prefer a full-size board that comes with a wrist rest and a volume control knob.
-It's available with linear TTC Red switches, and you can set two macro layers to the alphanumerical key on the left side of the board.
+Otherwise, the Razer is a better choice if you like compact boards that give you more room on your desk to move your mouse, and it supports macro creation, while the ROCCAT doesn't.
+The Razer also has PBT keycaps, and it's available with Razer Clicky Optical or Razer Linear Optical switches.
+On the other hand, the ROCCAT is a better choice if you prefer a full-size board with a wrist rest and a volume control knob.
+The ROCCAT is available with linear TTC Red switches.

 ROCCAT Vulcan Pro

 The ROCCAT Vulcan Pro and the ROCCAT Pyro are similar wired gaming keyboards, but the Vulcan Pro has a significantly lower latency.
 The Vulcan Pro is available with proprietary Titan Linear optical switches, while the Pyro has linear TTC Red switches.
-Both have an Easy-Shift[+] function, which lets you set a second layer of macros to the alphanumerical keys on the left side of the board for as long as you hold it.
+Both have an Easy-Shift[+] function, which lets you set a second layer of commands.

 Razer BlackWidow